tryton/trytond/doc/topics/views/index.rst

 Views
 =====

-The views are used to display records of an object to the user.
+The views are used to display records of an :class:`ModelView
+<trytond.model.ModelView>` to the user.

-In Tryton, objects can have several views.
+In Tryton, :class:`ModelView <trytond.model.ModelView>` can have several views.
 An `action` opens a window and defines which view to show.

-The views are built from XML that is stored in the databases with the object ir.ui.view.
+The views are built from XML that is stored in the `view` directory of the module or in the databases thanks to the model ir.ui.view.

-So generally, they are defined in xml files with this kind of xml:
+So generally, they are defined in xml files with this kind of xml where name is the name of the XML file in the `view` directory:

 .. highlight:: xml